TheRealFalcon/Prestissimo/Readme.md

 # Prestissimo

-Prestissimo is a free (as in beer) and open source drop-in replacement for the Presto Sound Library Open Beta.
+Prestissimo is a free drop-in replacement for the Presto Sound Library Open Beta.
 It allows you to adjust the pitch and playback rate of media files.

 You must use a podcatcher that supports Presto.
 The podcatcher will provide the interface